m4rw3r/qmk_firmware/keyboards/preonic/keymaps/m4rw3r/readme.md

 ## Features

  * Should be Planck compatible
- * Gaming mode, where base-keys are not modified and modifiers are easily applied to number keys with the left hand only
+ * Gaming modey
  * Numpad, one-handed

 ### Gaming Mode

  * Caps Lock easily accessible for Push-To-Talk
  * LOWER layer does not override letters on the left hand side of the keyboard
+ * LOWER enables use of F-keys on the number keys

 ## Modifications on the QWERTY layer